Bachelor Nick Viall Opens Up About Vanessa Grimaldi, Says They Aren’t Planning A Televised Wedding

 Once the pair noticed they were on camera, however, they both perked right up.
 They suddenly found their smiles and started laughing with one another.

-However, the couple continue to insist that they’re doing OK, although they freely admit that their relationship, which was born out of a reality TV series, has and will to continue to have, its complications.
+However, the couple continue to insist that they’re doing OK, although they freely admit that their relationship, which was born out of a reality TV series, has and will continue to have its complications.
 Not to put too fine a point on it, but they barely know each other, and Nick was “dating” several other women while he was getting to know Vanessa.
 Similarly, Nick is from the Chicago area, while Vanessa is from Canada, so their choice of where to live is going to be an issue as well.

 Nowadays, the couple are living in L.A., as Nick’s commitment to Dancing With The Stars keeps him in the City of Angels for work.
-And though the days of outrages dates link bungee jumping or scuba diving are long gone, the couple enjoys spending time together, doing simpler things, says Nick.
+And though the days of outrages dates like bungee jumping or scuba diving are long gone, the couple enjoys spending time together, doing simpler things, says Nick.

 “When we have some down time, we both enjoy cooking so we kind of like to just cook dinner and watch a movie or Netflix.
 She’s a very good cook [and] I’m not too bad myself.”